iFrostizz/OctoPrint-CalibrationCompanion/README.md

-# ⚠️ This plugin is not under active development anymore I am working on other projects but will come back to Octoprint plugins later !
+# ⚠️ This plugin is not under active development anymore, I am working on other projects but will come back to Octoprint plugins later !
 Please don't expect a quick answer nor a fix from me during this period. ⚠️

 # Calibration Companion